 Great for: Busy bees, intermediate to advance-level exercisers.

-Dial it down: If you have joint issues, ditch the skipping and opt for low-impact moves like squats, lunges and planks.
+Dial it down: If you have joint issues, ditch the jumping and opt for low-impact moves like squats, lunges, and planks.

 Amp it up: Increase your work-to-recovery ratio.
 If you’re used to 30 seconds on, 30 seconds off, try 45 seconds of work and 15 seconds of recovery.